bettyli037/certified-kubernetes-administrator-course/docs/04-Logging-and-Monitoring/03-Practice-Test-Monitor-Cluster-Components.md

   ```
   </details>

 - Run the 'kubectl top node' command and wait for a valid output.
+A kubectl top is a command used to list all the running nodes and pods along with their resource utilization.

   <details>